NBR C Class: Holmes C Class

 With the opening of the second Tay Rail Bridge in July 1887 and the upcoming opening of the Forth Bridge in March 1890, the NBR needed more powerful goods locos.
 The result was the Holmes Class C (J36).
 Introduced in 1888, it was built in regular batches until 1900, eventually totalling 168 locos.
 138 were built at the NBR's Cowlairs Works while the other 30 were split equally between Neilson and Company and Sharp, Stewart and Company.

 World War I

 During the First World War, 25 of the class were sent to France for service with the Railway Operating Division.
 On return to Scotland, they were given names of battles, generals and a cartoon soldier in recognition of their service.
 The names were hand-painted on the splasher above the middle driving wheel so often disappeared during repaints.

 LNER

-On 1 January 1923, all 168 locos passed into the hands of the LNER, becomingClass J36.
+On 1 January 1923, all 168 locos came into LNER ownership, becoming Class J36.
 As with all ex-NBR locos, they had 9000 added to their number.
 The final eight unrebuilt locos were rebuilt in 1923.
 In 1937, Nos.
-9714 and 9716 (later 5285 and 5287) were rebuilt with cutdown chimney and dome for use on the Gartverrie Branch.
+9714 and 9716 (later 5285 and 5287) were rebuilt with shorter chimneys and dome for use on the Gartverrie Branch.
 In 1946 the remaining locos were renumbered from 5210 to 5346.
-A number of locos had tender cabs fitted for use with Snowplows.
+A number of locos had tender cabs fitted for use with snowplows.